 On the first day of the conference, Dr. Thrasher and Carla Consolini kicked off the morning by speaking on a panel on how to properly conduct research in CALL environments.
 There are many challenges that arise when doing this type of research, particularly when it comes to collecting and analyzing data.

-Dr. Thrasher and Consolini both shared their expertise in this field and provided attendees with concrete examples of how they have navigated these challenges when conducting research with Immerse.
+Dr. Thrasher and Consolini both shared their expertise in this field and provided attendees with concrete examples of how they have navigated these challenges when conducting research with IMMERSE.

 Four women below a screen reading Research Methods in Virtual Reality, Virtual Exchange and Gaming, CALICO Pittsburgh 2024.